Pro Tips for caring for your Scag

-- To reduce fire hazard, keep the cutting units, drives, muffler and engine free of grass, leaves, excessive grease, oil and dirt.
+- To reduce fire hazard, keep the cutting units, drives, muffler and engine free of grass, leaves and excessive grease, oil and dirt.

 - Park the machine on level ground and engage the parking brake.